Global Cough, Cold and Allergy (Hay Fever) Remedies Market By Type, By Application, By Segmentation, By Region, And By Country 2021 – 2023

 RECOVERY AND OPPORTUNITIES

-Stable growth forecast, driven by combination products – cough, cold and allergy (hay fever) remedies
+Value sales of cough, cold and allergy (hay fever) remedies set for growth over the forecast period

+Players likely to turn to advertising to expand product awareness and boost value sales over the forecast period

 CATEGORY DATA